spacetimeengineer/steamware/README.md

 ts : Track String
 ==============
-ts is the track string.
-It is an instruction which builds objects wwith ensured modularity.
-Due to the discrete cubic nature, All blocks of an identical or mathematically reklated basis unit have garenteed modular poroperties.
-It uses Translation Instruction X, Y, Z, A, B, C Scale Modifyer Instruction U, D, and Type Modifies Instruction.
+The 'ts' variable is the track string.
+Each character in the track string represents a transition from a previous block.
+It is for this reason there is alwasys one assumed block at the origin that needs no track character.
+The track string acts as an instruction to build steamware elements and express garenteed modularity.
+Due to the discrete cubic nature, all blocks of an identical or mathematically related basis unit have garenteed modular poroperties.
+The translation instruction characters are X, Y, Z, A, B, C which map to translations in the ( X , Y , Z , -X , -Y , -Z ) directions of euclidian space at basis unit steps.
+It can change scale by 1/3 or 3 depending on the scale modifyer instruction  characters: U, D

+, and Type Modifies Instruction.